open-telemetry/opentelemetry.io/content/en/docs/contributing/pr-checks.md

 To make sure that contributions follow our
-[style guide](/docs/contributing/style-guide) we have implemented a set of checks that will verify certain rules of that style guide and will fail if they find any issues.
+[style guide](/docs/contributing/style-guide) we have implemented a set of checks that verify style guide rules and fail l if they find any issues.

-Below you will find a list of the checks that are run and what you can do to fix any errors:
+The following list describes current checks and what you can do to fix related errors:

-- `TEXT linter`: This check will verify that [OpenTelemetry-specific terms and words are used consistently across the site](/docs/contributing/style-guide#opentelemetryio-word-list).
+- `TEXT linter`: This check verifies that [OpenTelemetry-specific terms and words are used consistently across the site](/docs/contributing/style-guide#opentelemetryio-word-list).
-  If any issues are found, annotations will be added to your files in the `files changed` view of your PR.
+  If any issues are found, annotations are added to your files in the `files changed` view of your PR.
 Fix those to turn the check green.
-As an alternative you can run `npm run check:text` locally and fix all issues highlighted in the output.
+As an alternative, you can run `npm run check:text` locally and fix all issues highlighted in the output.
-- `MARKDOWN linter`: This check will verify that [standards and consistency for Markdown files are enforced](/docs/contributing/style-guide#markdown-standards).
+- `MARKDOWN linter`: This check verifies that [standards and consistency for Markdown files are enforced](/docs/contributing/style-guide#markdown-standards).
-  If any issues are found, run `npm:run format` to fix (most) issues.
+  If any issues are found, run `npm:run format` to fix most issues.
 For more complex issues, run `npm run check:markdown` and apply the suggested changes.
-- `SPELLING check`: This check will verify that
+- `SPELLING check`: This check verifies that
   [all words are spelled correctly](/docs/contributing/style-guide#spell-checking).
 - `CSPELL:IGNORE check`: This check will verify that all words in your cSpell ignore list are normalized.
 If this check fails, run `npm run fix:dict` locally and push the changes in a new commit.
-- `FILENAME check`: This check will verify that all [files are formatted by prettier](/docs/contributing/style-guide#file-format).
+- `FILENAME check`: This check verifies that all [files are formatted by prettier](/docs/contributing/style-guide#file-format).
   If this check fails, run `npm fix:format` locally and push the changes in a new commit.
-- `FILE FORMAT`: This check will verify that all
+- `FILE FORMAT`: This check verifies that all
   [file names are in kebab-case](/docs/contributing/style-guide#file-names).
 If this check fails, run `npm fix:filenames` locally and push the changes in a new commit.
-- `BUILD and CHECK LINKS` / `REFCACHE updates?`: This check will verify that all links that your commits are introducing are functional.
+- `BUILD and CHECK LINKS` / `REFCACHE updates?`: This check verifies that all links that your commits are introducing are functional.
 Run `npm run check:links` to check them locally.
-This will also update the so called `REFCACHE`.
+This also updates the reference cache, or `REFCACHE`.
 Push any changes to the `REFCACHE` in a new commit.
 - `WARNINGS in build log?`: If this check fails, review the build log for any other potential issues.
 Ask maintainers for help, if you are unsure how to recover.